It was over 95+ years ago, in 1923 when Maurice Olshansky, after immigrating to America, founded our company.

 Prior to 2010, plans had been in the works to formalize a Maurice division that would handle private brand development and product sourcing as well as reaching out to the international/global sporting goods retail community.
 This division is Big Game International, with more than 40 years of experience in the development, sourcing and manufacturing of products that encompass all sporting goods categories.

-Maurice currently has over 750 associates, including more than 200 field representatives, offers over 65,000 SKUs and sells to markets in North America, Europe, South America and the Pacific Rim.
+Maurice currently has over 250 associates, including 50+ field representatives, offers over 10,000 SKUs and sells to markets in North America, Europe, South America and the Pacific Rim.